sjhoeksma/ngx-do/projects/ngx-do-proxy/README.md

 To start the server use ```node index.js``` or ```npm start --silent -- ``` and for example to override the port configuration variable add ```--port=3001```

+To create a api or password key use node **index.js --generateKey="your the secret"**

 # Deploying it on zeit.co
 If you need hosting of this proxy zeit.co offer 3 free instances you can use as follows.